pretalx/pretalx-docker/README.md

 This will build the image with the name `${PRETALX_IMAGE}:${PRETALX_TAG}`, as specified by the inferred `image:` directive.

-If you have chosen not to disable BuildX, you can preview its configuration derieved from the Compose manifests:
+You can preview the build configuration derieved from the Compose manifests:

 ```sh
 docker buildx bake -f compose.yml -f compose/build.yml --print